jalik/meteor-jalik-ufs/README.md

 });
 ```

-## Filtering uploads
+## Filter uploads

-You can pass an `UploadFS.Filter` to the store to define restrictions on file uploads.
+You can set an `UploadFS.Filter` to the store to define restrictions on file uploads.
-Filter is tested before inserting a file in the collection and uses `Meteor.deny()`.
+Filter is tested before inserting a file in the collection.
 If the file does not match the filter, it won't be inserted and will not be uploaded.

 ```js